-At the same time as we tackle Ageism, we're chucking out the notion that America can be divided into generations like Millennials and that obnoxious appellation, "Baby Boomers," and the way we've been conditioned to blame one another for the serious challenges facing our nation.
-We'll be talking with the man who shattered that divisive notion, London Sociologist Bobby Duffy, about his new book, "The Generation.
-Myth."
+At the same time as we tackle Ageism, we're chucking out the notion that America can be divided into generations like Millennials and that obnoxious appellation, "Baby Boomers."
+Hopefully, we can stop blaming one another for the serious challenges facing our nation.
+We need to work as one.

 We're also talking with some experts and some people who have seen the extremes of incivility, too -- like when it crosses the line into crime.
 We're working on a sobering episode with Federal District Judge Marc Treadwell of Georgia, one of the leaders in an effort to restore civility to the legal profession -- where we used to just assume propriety was par for the course.
 But who judges the Judges?

 We also touch on the tragic consequences when a young person picks up a gun.
 Judge Treadwell has started some very promising efforts to discourage kids from taking that fateful step.

 We're also going to be talking about Technology Run Amok, and how mastering today's Internet and all the associated gadgetry is more and more maddening to those of us who weren't born with a smartphone in our crib.
 Then there's the prospect of AI -- "Artificial Intelligence" - advancing so fast that humans are being replaced more and more by machines, just as Einstein predicted.
 What will that do to our world?

 The tech world has brought wonders unimagined in our parents' time, but we've also been sucked into a synapse-singing nightmare of ever-changing "forgotten" passwords, the